Helperbird/website/src/pages/help/helperbird-for-google-docs-addon.md

 ---
 new: false
 layout: templates/new/help/post.html
-title: How to Install and Use the Helperbird Add-on for Google Docs
+title: How use the Helperbird Add-on for Google Docs
 description: Discover how to enhance your Google Docs experience with Helperbird's accessibility features.
 This step-by-step guide walks you through installation and usage, making document editing more accessible than ever.